 In order to simplify the analysis for this report, the following data aggregation steps have been made.
-Productivities for all natural stands were averaged for each harvest configuration in each harvest type, resulting in 9 total productivity estimates.
-Plantations were left out of the analysis for now because they are still relatively uncommon in the state of Michigan, but this may change in the future.
-In order to arrive at an estimate of productivity for each harvest scenario, the data for different equipment configurations was combined with FBSCC Steering Committee input to yield a weighted average for each harvest scenario in the following manner (Table 4).
-In this way, we now have one estimate of productivity for each of the three harvest scenarios.
-If one single metric to encompass all potential harvest activity is desired, the data could be further aggregated by taking a weighted average of the three harvest scenarios to represent their relative importance in terms of the overall harvest of forest biomass within the state of Michigan.
-An example of these weighted averages was discussed with the FBSCC steering committee and is presented in Table 4, but these estimations can be altered based on the planned operations for a specific facility and its supply area.
+Productivities for natural hardwood and mixed hardwood/softwood stands were averaged for each harvest configuration in each harvest type, resulting in 9 total productivity estimates.
+Additionally, we added a fourth harvest scenario for each equipment type, representing a 30% selective cut on especially difficult terrain.
+Logger survey estimates indicating that costs on difficult terrain increased by roughly 28%, so to account for this we reduced productivity in the difficult terrain scenario by 28% compared to a typical 30% selective cut.
+In order to arrive at an estimate of productivity for each harvest scenario, the data for different equipment configurations was combined with COEE Steering Committee input to yield a weighted average for each harvest scenario in the following manner (Table 4).
+In this way, we now have one estimate of productivity for each of the four harvest scenarios.
+If one single metric to encompass all potential harvest activity is desired, the data could be further aggregated by taking a weighted average of the four harvest scenarios to represent their relative importance in terms of the overall harvest of forest biomass within the FRR supply zone in the state of Michigan.
+An example of these weighted averages was discussed with the COEE steering committee and is presented in Table 4, but these estimates can be altered based on any new data that becomes available from planned operations of the Kinross facility in regard to its wood procurement strategy.